Some folks are born silver spoon in hand

 I remember my mother expressing exactly the same sentiment expressed in the lines quoted above when I was a kid.
 (People around here say "garage sale" or "yard sale," but my mother always said "rummage sale.")

-It may have been possible to cheat on your taxes back in the day by hiding your more valuable possessions when the tax assessor made his yearly visit to check out your house, although I doubt that many people were able to get away with very much.
+It may have been possible to cheat on your personal property taxes back in the day by hiding your more valuable possessions when the tax assessor made his yearly visit to your house, although I doubt that many people were able to get away with very much.
 But my mother was convinced that the richer people in town were beating the system one way or the other.

 My parents grew up during the Depression, and both of their families had just enough to get by on.
 Not surprisingly, they were somewhat resentful (envious?) of the "silver spoon" types.